rcgoncalves/hostblocker/README.md

 # HostBlocker: Domain Blocker File Builder

+## About
 *HostBlocker* is an application that builds lists to block known *problematic* domains (e.g., associated to Spam, malware, tracking).
 It takes a configuration file with multiple lists of such domains, and builds a unified output file, with a configurable format (currently it supports `/etc/hosts`, Dnsmasq, Bind/RPZ and Unbound formats).
 When using Bind output format, it can group multiple sub-domains under a common wildcard domain, in case both the base domain and certain number of different sub-domains are present.
 For Unbound, sub-domain of blocked domains are discarded, as blocking a domain automatically blocks a sub-domain.
 With Unbound format, SOA records are also generated (which allows to define the TTL for NXDOMAIN responses).
-Moreover, it allows to specify a blacklists, a whitelist, and a custom header.
+Moreover, it allows to specify a blacklist, a whitelist, and a custom header.

 Each source list may have a different format.
 Mapper and filter functions should be used to obtain the valid/desired domains from each list.